getgrav/grav-learn/pages/03.themes/03.twig-primer/docs.md

 Twig compiles templates down to plain PHP.
 This cuts the amount of PHP overhead down to a minimum, resulting in a faster, more streamlined user experience.

 It is also a very flexible engine thanks to its *lexer* and *parser*.
 This enables the developer to create their own custom tags and filters.
-It also enables it to create its own [domain-specific language][dsl] (DSL).
+It also enables it to create its own [domain-specific language](http://en.wikipedia.org/wiki/Domain-specific_language) (DSL).

 When it comes to security, Twig doesn't cut any corners.
 It gives the developer a sandbox mode that enables them to examine any untrusted code.
 This gives you the ability to use Twig as a template language for applications while giving users the ability to modify the template design.